Parole granted to woman who was getaway driver in deadly 1981 Brink's heist

 Judith Clark, the former Weather Underground member who served nearly four decades in prison for her role in the deadly 1981 robbery of an armored truck in New York, was granted parole on Wednesday.

-The $1.6 million Brink's heist in suburban Nanuet, N.Y., led to the shooting deaths of two police officers and a security guard.
+The $1.6 million Brink's heist in suburban Nanuet, N.Y., led to the shooting deaths of Brink's guard Peter Paige and Nyack police officers Edward O'Grady and Waverly Brown.
 Clark, now 69, was initially sentenced to 75 years to life behind bars for serving as the getaway driver, but New York Gov. Andrew Cuomo commuted her sentence in 2016, making her eligible for parole.

 Cuomo praised Clark's behavior as an inmate when he commuted her sentence.
 She has trained service dogs, founded an AIDS education program and counseled mothers in prison.